Most people don’t waste money upgrading

 Fixing unstable electronics

-If the guitar still crackles or cuts out, go back to Step 2.
+If the guitar still crackles or cuts out,

-Do not swap pickups to fix noise until shielding and grounding are addressed.
+Don’t swap pickups to fix noise

-Most noise problems in budget kits are solved here — not by buying new pickups.
+Most noise problems in budget kits are solved here

 Once noise is controlled: